 where $\avg{\cdot}$ denotes the average over the particles.
 For each simulation run, we set \SI{1000}{} particles, each colliding \SI{25000}{} times with the randomly moving spheres.
 Finally, we run such a series twelve times and average the diffusion exponents and coefficients extracted from each series.

-For the scatterers, we choose values as close to the experimental setting as possible.
+We choose values as close to the experimental setting as possible for the scatterers.
 As their radius, we use the geometric mean of our disorder's correlation lengths $\overline{\eta}$ and use the average distance of speckle peaks, $3\overline{\eta}$, for their density $\rho = 1 / (3\,\overline{\eta})^2$.
-Since the speckle's spatial intensity is exponentially distributed, we assumed that the same holds true for the velocity.
+Since the speckle's spatial intensity is exponentially distributed, we assumed that the same holds for the velocity.
 Therefore, the simulated scatterers' velocity is determined randomly with an exponential probability distribution.
-We note that the choice of their velocity distribution appears to have little to no impact on the result, only the average velocity significantly influences the result noticeably.
-Therefore, we iterate through 25 different values of their average velocity between zero (see black line A in Fig.~\ref{fig2}(c)) and the maximum velocity (yellow line B) of $v_\mathrm{sim}^\mathrm{max} = \SI{6.3}{\milli\meter\per\second}$.
+Note that the choice of their velocity distribution has little to no impact on the result.
+Only the average velocity has a significant influence.
+Therefore, we iterate through 25 different values of their average velocity between zero (see black line A in Fig.~\ref{fig2}(c)) and the maximum value (yellow line B) of $v_\mathrm{sim}^\mathrm{max} = \SI{6.3}{\milli\meter\per\second}$.
 That value is estimated from the velocity scale of our maximally dynamic disorder by comparing the present length and timescales $\overline{\eta} / \tau_\mathrm{c}$ for $\decorrrate = \SI{3.5}{\per\milli\second}$.
 For the initial spatial distribution of the point particles, we choose a Gaussian with $\sigma_{x,y}(0) = \SI{50}{\micro\meter}$.
 For their velocity magnitudes, we distribute values between zero and the Fermi velocity $v_\mathrm{F}$ of our experimental system as they would be for an ideal Fermi gas, while the angles are chosen isotropically.
-Note that, except for the cases of static (where only the direction but not the magnitude of the velocity vector can change) or entirely absent scatterers, its choice has only a negligible influence on the expansion at all due to the underlying Markov assumption.
+Note that, except for the cases of static (where only the direction but not the magnitude of the velocity vector can change) or absent scatterers, its choice has a negligible influence on the expansion due to the underlying Markov assumption.

-Even though we insert the various scales of our experiment as closely as possible, we emphasize that the simulation still describes a setting that is very different to our system.
-Nevertheless, employing the simulation reinforces us in the assumption that the underlying mechanism driving our atoms to superdiffusion is that of Fermi acceleration.
+Even though we insert the various scales of our experiment as closely as possible, we emphasize that the simulation still describes a very different setting from our system.
+Nevertheless, employing the simulation reinforces the assumption that Fermi acceleration is the underlying mechanism driving our atoms to superdiffusion.